-ConservationOverall population estimates for this species are unknown and even regional and localized estimates are questionable.
-It has been proposed that white sharks should be afforded protection for the same reasons as other top carnivores.
-In addition to being rare, they are important participants in a complicated food web.
-As with most species of shark, white sharks are slow-growing animals with low productivity and are therefore highly vulnerable to overfishing.
-Fortunately, the threat of habitat loss appears minimal to white sharks.
-They are adaptable predators capable of shifting diet as conditions dictate and may simply cease to inhabit an area with little food.
-The most significant problem in applying definitive measures in favor of the white shark remains the lack of data, such as fecundity, age, growth, and population numbers.
-Considering the lack of data, it has been proposed that protective measures should be based on a precautionary principle, until more biological information has been collected.
-Researchers do know that shark populations, including the white shark, will inevitably dwindle unless careful measures are implemented.
-Some governments, such as those in South Africa, Australia and the United States, have already afforded protection to the white shark.
-At present, the white shark is listed as "Vulnerable" by the World Conservation Union (IUCN) throughout its range, and is now protected in some regions.
+Global population size estimates for this species are unknown.
+Regional estimates conducted to date are unreliable.
+It has been proposed that white sharks should be afforded protection because of their position as apex carnivores in the ocean food web.
+As with most sharks, White sharks are slow-growing producing few young and are therefore highly vulnerable to overfishing.
+Fortunately, the threat of habitat loss is not significant for white sharks.
+They are adaptable predators capable of shifting diet as conditions dictate and may simply move away from an area with little food.
+The most significant challenge for effectively managing white shark populations stems from the lack of accurate data associated with fecundity, age, growth, and population numbers.
+Given the lack of reliable data, it has been proposed that protective measures be based on the “precautionary principle”, until more biological information has been collected.
+Research indicates that shark populations, including those of the white shark, will dwindle unless measures for their protection are implemented.
+Some governments, such as those in South Africa, Australia and the United States, already protect the white shark.

-In 2004, the Convention on International Trade in Endangered Species (CITES) placed this shark on its Appendix II list, which demands tighter regulations and requires a series of permits that will control the trade in white shark products.
+In 2002, the Convention on International Trade in Endangered Species (CITES) placed this shark on its Appendix II list, which demands tighter regulations and requires permits to monitor trade in white shark products (Fergusson et al., 2009).

-The white shark is principally an epipelagic (living in the upper part of the water column) dweller of neritic (nearshore) waters.
-However, it ranges from the surfline to well offshore and from the surface and to depths over 250 m (775 ft).
-This shark commonly patrols small coastal archipelagos inhabited by pinnipeds (seal, sea lions and walruses), offshore reefs, banks and shoals and rocky headlands where deepwater lies close to shore.
-The white shark usually cruises in a purposeful manner, either just off the bottom or near the surface, but spends very little time at midwater depths.
+White sharks spend most of their time in the upper part of the water column in nearshore waters.
+However, they range from the surfline to the open ocean and from the surface to depths of over 1300 m (4265 ft) (Compagno et al. 2005).
+White sharks commonly patrol small coastal archipelagos inhabited by seals, sea lions and walruses, offshore reefs, banks and shoals and rocky headlands where deepwater dropoffs come close to the shoreline.
+White sharks usually cruise in a purposeful manner, either just off the bottom or near the surface, but spend relatively little time at midwater depths.

 1. Snout is conical